NumPy Notebook

 Broadcasting

-Broadcasting is NumPy's rule for operating on arrays of different shapes without copying data.
+Broadcasting is NumPy's rule for working with arrays of different shapes without copying data.

 amounts = np.array([120, 450, 80, 230, 560]) # shape (5,)

-amounts + 100 # scalar broadcasts to every element
+amounts + 100 # the scalar broadcasts to every element

 row = np.array([[1, 2, 3]]) # shape (1, 3)